tungtrt/kubernetes-docker-for-Ubuntu-16.04/README.md

 ## GETTING STARTED

 ### Configuring the Master node
-1. Configure a machine as Master node.
+1. Configure the machine as Master node.
 2. Follow the commands  ![master.sh](https://github.com/alishaagupta/kubernetes-docker/blob/master/master.sh)
 3. Pull the docker image from the private registry